microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-05.md

 - Notice how the Bicep file uses the `uniqueString` function to create a unique names for your resources.
 This function is not random, but a hash function on your resource group id to provide a consistent, but likely unique 13 character string that is useful to avoid naming conflicts in Azure.

-- Notice the environment and location are defined as parameters that have default values but are able to be overriden.
+- Notice the environment and location are defined as parameters that have default values but are able to be overridden.
 You will be able to use this within the challenge to supply other names like `test` and `prod` in this challenge to create other resources that represent different environments for deployment.

 - Create a service principal to login to Azure (your coach may supply you these credentials and a resource group name or if you have your own Azure subscription you will need to login and create a resource group and then create a service principal with permissions (e.g. contributor) in this group.
     **HINT:** Details on creating the service principal can be found in the [Azure/login](https://github.com/Azure/login) README.md.